catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 discussed in more detail in their respective sections of this documentation.

 This section of the documentation is to clarify the nature of Catalyst Cloud's responsibilities in relation to your project on the cloud.
-The Catalyst Cloud is responsible for the cloud platform itself, while customers are responsible for their applications and data.
+Catalyst Cloud is responsible for the cloud platform itself, while customers are responsible for their applications and data.
 This is called a "shared operation and shared security" model.